Deemo-io/FRAME.js/README.md

 - options.font, the font used.
 Default is FRAME.defaultFont
 - options.fillStyle, the color for the text.
 Default is #222
 - options.fontSize, as an integer, in pixels.
 Default is 30
 - options.justify, a string specifying justification, with values 'left', 'right', or 'center'.
-Default is 'center'
+Default is 'left'
 - options.rot, the rotation of the text.
 Default is 0, or no rotation
 - options.ctx, the canvas context.
 Default is FRAME.ctx
+- options.bold, a boolean.
+Default is false

 The name of these variables during runtime are the same as at initialization, except they are stored directly on the object instead of inside of the options object.
 #### draw()